Tour Plan

 Pick up at Podgorica airport (or other) and transfer to the hotel in Podgorica.

-Today we are leaving Ulcinj.
-Our journey continues with a visit to a famous olive grove in Valdanos.
-Our host will tell us all about the traditional olive oil processing method and we will have an opportunity to taste some as well.
+traditional olive oil processing method and we will have an opportunity to taste some as well.
 From Valdanos, we continue to Buljarica beach, a narrow strip of wetlands between high mountains and the open sea.
-Here we will try to see species like Levant Sparrowhawk, Great Reed Warbler.
-Further along, the Adriatic coast, until we get to Tivat Salina.
-In spring and autumn, it is possible to observe waders species such as Whimbrel, Redshank, Black-winged Stilt, and Lapwing.
-In the late afternoon, we arrive at Kotor, where we will stay for the next two nights.
+Here we will try to see species like the Levant Sparrowhawk and Great Reed Warbler.
+From there, we continue further along the Adriatic coast, until we get to the Tivat Salina.
+In spring and autumn, it is possible to observe wader species such as the Whimbrel, Redshank, Black-winged Stilt, and Lapwing.
+In the late afternoon, we arrive in Kotor, where we will stay for the next two nights.

-We start the day with a visit to the Ćemovsko field, Montenegro's biggest steppe habitat.
-Amongst EU Birds Directive Annex I passerine species, here we can see Calandra lark, Short-toed Lark, Tawny Pipit, and Eurasian Stone Curlew.
-Also, Red-footed Falcons, Lesser Kestrels, Montagu’s and Marsh Harriers, and Meadow Pipits migrate over Ćemovsko polje and regularly stop there for rest and feeding, especially during spring migration.
-On the nearby Decic hill, we will try to spot the Blue Rock Thrush, Rock Bunting, and Rock Partridge.
-The day continues in the Canyon of Cijevna river, Park of Nature and IBA, where we will look for Golden Eagle, Eagle Owl, Eurasian Jackdaw, Alpine Swits, Alpine Chough, Western Rock Nuthatch, Sombre Tit, Subalpine Warbler, and Golden Oriole.
+Directive Annex I, here we can see the Calandra Lark, Short-toed Lark, Tawny Pipit, and Eurasian Stone Curlew.
+Also, Red-footed Falcons, Lesser Kestrels, Montagu’s and Marsh Harriers, and Meadow Pipits migrate over Ćemovsko field and regularly stop there for rest and feeding, especially during spring migration.
+On the nearby Dečić hill, we will try to spot the Blue Rock Thrush, Rock Bunting and Rock Partridge.
+The day continues in the Canyon of the River Cijevna, a Park of Nature and IBA, where we will look for the Golden Eagle, Eurasian Jackdaw, Alpine Swift, Alpine Chough, Western Rock Nuthatch, Sombre Tit, Subalpine Warbler and Golden Oriole.

 Breakfast at the hotel and transfer to Podgorica airport (or other).